sunsided/zenva-puzzle-platformer/README.md

   the ground when falling.
 Switching the body type to `Kinematic` and setting the collision detection to `Continuous` (from the default of `Discrete`) fixes this issue.

+## Things to learn

+- Right now, the invisible ladder top platform needs to be placed manually.
+  This is an issue, because the tile is placed on the grid, while the platform is added manually afterwards.
+Apparently custom brushes can be used to automate this behavior, such that the platform would be added, whenever a ladder top is being painted.